PowerMops/powermops-site/src/pages/pmops/tutorial/lesson_2.md

 Current object:  TW    class:  MLTEFWIND
 ```

 The stack is also called the parameter stack (sometimes referred to as the data stack), because a good many operations in Mops require that one or more values be present on the stack before an operation can be performed.
-These values, in computer jargon, are called parameters, and they are said to be ''' passed''', or handed to, an operation.
+These values, in computer jargon, are called parameters, and they are said to be _passed_, or handed to, an operation.
 Actually, the operation looks to the stack for the number(s) it needs, and pulls them off.

 You saw a glimpse in the last section of how parameters work, when the parameter stack held values that were to be printed to the screen.
 The parameter stack, in other words, is a kind of container for values that many operations rely on.
 This concept will become clearer as we now discuss how Mops performs arithmetic.